Sentinel297/VPE-Ragnarok-Online/README.md

 Passive: Increase SP recovery:
-Passive Skill: Unlocking this ability will automatically apply its effect.\n\nEnhance Psyfocus recovery, 10% of the caster's psyfocus will be recharged after standing still for 10 seconds.
+Passive Skill: Unlocking this ability will automatically apply its effect.
+Enhance Psyfocus recovery, 10% of the caster's psyfocus will be recharged after standing still for 10 seconds.

 T3: